-Established in 2004, ParkingEye has grown to become the largest supplier of Automatic Number Plate Recognition (ANPR) systems in the UK and has 3,500 parking facilities nationwide, 30% annual growth across the business and Zero sanction points on BPA AOS membership licence.
+Established in 2004, Parkingeye has grown to become the largest supplier of Automatic Number Plate Recognition (ANPR) systems in the UK.

-We were acquired by Macquarie Principle Finance and funds advised by MML Capital Partners in November 2018.
+We were acquired by Macquarie Principle Finance and funds advised by MML capital Partners Group Limited in November 2018.
 From October 2013 to this acquisition, the Company was part of Capita plc.
 We are backed by bank and private equity investment and sits within a typical private equity holding company structure.
-ParkingEye Limited is the primary trading entity and takes responsibility for procurement for the Peggy Holdco Limited group.
-Our CEO, Philip Boynes, is ultimately responsible for Act compliance and good practice, supported by the Procurement, Legal, Risk and Compliance, HR, Health and Safety, Operations and Finance Functions and the wider Exec Team who support the business, setting boundaries and standards in driving commercial performance, whilst managing risk and ensuring a strong system of internal control.
+Parkingeye is the primary trading entity and takes responsibility for procurement for the Peggy Holdco Limited group.
+Our CEO, Philip Boynes, is ultimately responsible for compliance and good practice, supported by the Procurement, Legal, Risk and Compliance, HR, Health and Safety, Operations and Finance Functions and the wider Exec Team who support the business, setting boundaries and standards in driving commercial performance, whilst managing risk and ensuring a strong system of internal control.

 Our key supplies are of data services, ANPR camera and payment machines to support our car park management offering.
-The majority of our supply relationships are long-standing, with less than 10% being new in the current financial year.
+The majority of our supply relationships are long-standing.

 We actively encourage supplier diversity and currently the majority of our supply base are classed as small and medium sized enterprises (SMEs).

-ParkingEye has reviewed its take on processes so that it undertakes relevant checks, (including requiring the details of sub-contracting) on Suppliers, in the onboarding process and thereafter.
+Parkingeye has reviewed its processes so that it undertakes relevant checks, (including requiring the details of sub-contracting) on Suppliers, in the onboarding process and thereafter.